 Making Legalese Legal-EZ

-Besides English, they say the best two languages to learn for understanding the law are Latin and Greek.
-So unless you’ve gone to law school, the language spoken in a court of law or written in a contract may be so complex that it’s – as they say – practically Greek to the average person.
+Besides English, they say the best two languages to understand the laws are Latin and Greek.
+So unless you’ve gone to law school, the language spoken in a court of law or written in a contract may be so complex that it’s, as they say, practically Greek to the average person.

 The thing is: the average person has just as much need of the law as anyone else.
 If not more so.